thoughtworks-jumpstart/jumpstart/front-end-web-development/react/advanced-concepts/react-design-patterns.md

 A higher-order component \(HOC\) is an advanced technique in React for reusing component logic.
 Higher-order components are not part of the React API.
 They are a pattern that emerges from React’s compositional nature.

-A higher-order component is **a function that takes a component and returns a new component.** Whereas a component transforms props into UI, a higher-order component transforms a component into another component.
+A higher-order component is **a function that takes in a React component as input or returns a new React component as output.** Whereas a regular React component transforms props into React element, a higher-order React component transforms one React component into another React component.

 Note that a HOC doesn’t modify the input component, nor does it use inheritance to copy its behavior.
 Rather, a HOC composes the original component by wrapping it in a container component.
 A HOC is a pure function with zero side-effects.